-The Children's Oncology Group and the International Childhood Liver Tumour Strategy Group may not conduct clinical trials with STS as planned.
+The Children's Oncology Group and the International Childhood Liver Tumour Strategy Group may not conduct or complete clinical trials with STS as planned.

-We intend to continue the development of STS as a hearing loss protectant for children undergoing platinum-based chemotherapy by collaborating with the International Childhood Liver Tumour Strategy Group ("SIOPEL") in the conduct of a randomized study in approximately 100 children with liver cancer from participating centers in up to 30 countries and the COG in the conduct of a randomized clinical trial in the U.S. We have experienced significant delays in getting the COG trial fully approved and started.
+We are developing STS as a hearing loss protectant for children undergoing platinum-based chemotherapy by collaborating with the International Childhood Liver Tumour Strategy Group ("SIOPEL") in the conduct of a Phase III study in approximately 100 evaluable children with liver cancer from participating SIOPEL centers in up to 33 countries.
+We also continue to work with COG on the conduct of a randomized clinical trial of STS in the U.S. We have experienced significant delays in getting the COG trial fully approved and started.
 Such delays may prove to be costly for us, both in terms of additional clinical and drug product expenses as well as any effect such delays may have on the market price of our stock.
-We might not be able to commence or complete these planned clinical trials on schedule, or at all.
+We might not be able to commence or complete any of these planned or ongoing clinical trials on schedule, or at all.